Riding in Different Kinds Of Weather

 WINTER

 Most of us don’t want to head out into the snow, and that is easy enough to avoid.
 But the cold weather can create hazards for us that we may not be aware of.
-For one, bridges can be very dangerous to ride across.
+For one, bridges can be hazardous to ride across.
 The wind whipping under a bridge cools the surface temperature down and this can cause ice to build up.
 We can be heading down the road, enjoying a nice ride on clean pavement, only to hit patches of ice on a bridge if we are not watching for it.
-Be careful, look for the changes in the coloring of the bridge, you can often see where the ice is building up as darker patches.
+Be careful, look for the changes in the coloring of the bridge; you can often see where the ice is building up as darker patches.

 This is by no means an exhaustive list, but as you learn to watch for changes around you, you will begin to recognize how the seasons change our ride, and how to adjust to those changes.